National Extension College: 2020

 January 2020 saw the launch of NEC's A level History of Art distance learning course, following the Pearson Edexcel specifications.
-This course was developed in partnership with the Association for Art History and written by experienced teachers at rt History in Schools.
+This course was developed in partnership with the Association for Art History and written by experienced teachers at Art History in Schools.
 Announced in November 2019 at a launch in the Grammar School at Leeds, the course garnered media attention and coverage as a way of studying this once endangered subject through distance learning.
 Supported by the University of Leeds' School of Fine Art, History of Art and Cultural Studies, the launch included a lecture on Margaret Atwood, dystopian fiction, women and image delivered by Professor Griselda Pollock and a talk by Professor Abigail Harrison Moore.

 Following their 30th birthday in 2019, on 3 February 2020, the Prisoners' Education Trust (PET) announced its top ten most popular courses of 2019, two of which are courses delivered by the National Extension College, Business Start-Up and Creative Writing.
 Though primarily an online distance learning college, many of NEC's courses have been adapted into print formats in order for them to be delivered effectively in a prison setting.

-February 2020 also saw the announcement of the University of Cambridge's Institute of Continuing Education (ICE) and the NEC collaboration to offer a tuition fee bursary scheme for the 2020-2021 academic year.
-The first recipient of the bursary will begin their studies in September 2020.
+February 2020 also saw the announcement of the University of Cambridge's Institute of Continuing Education (ICE) and the NEC collaboration to offer a tuition fee bursary scheme for the 2020–2021 academic year, with the first recipient of the bursary beginning their studies in September 2020.